sss1/convolutional-dictionary/README.md

 # dictionary
-Implementation of dictionary learning for (epi)genetic tracks
+Implementation and experiments for a (theory) paper on covergence rates of convolutional sparse dictionary learning.